ShintaFauziah/githubpages/index.md

 ## Welcome to Shinta's Github Page

 Hello my name is Shinta Fauziah, but you can call me Shinta.
 I am college student in University of Indonesia.
 On this semester, I am taking an Operating System course and this website is one of my projects.
-Layouts and Styles on this website are from jekyll theme
+Layouts and Styles on this website are from jekyll theme.

 <img src="Shinta4.jpg" width="180">

 ## Operating System